ModelTC/Qwen-Image-Lightning/README.md

 ## 📑 T2I Performance Report

-To assess the distilled-t2i models' performance characteristics, including their **strengths and limitations**, we compare the performance of the three models, i.e., `Qwen-Image`, `Qwen-Image-Lightning-8steps-V1.1`, and `Qwen-Image-Lightning-4steps-V1.0`, in different scenarios.
+To assess the distilled models' performance characteristics, including their **strengths and limitations**, we compare the performance of the three models, i.e., `Qwen-Image`, `Qwen-Image-Lightning-8steps-V1.1`, and `Qwen-Image-Lightning-4steps-V1.0`, in different scenarios.
 The results can be reproduced following [the section below](#-run-evaluation-and-test).

 ### - **Quality and Speed**